 Membership: Joining the OGG is as easy as attending a meeting and completing a contact information form.
-Membership to the Anne Arundel Department of Aging is required to become a member of OGG (which is free to anyone over 55).
-Membership is continuous until you stop attending for an extended period of time or tell us that you wish to withdraw.
+Membership to the Anne Arundel Department of Aging (which is free to anyone over 55) is required to become a member of OGG.
+Membership in OGG is continuous until you stop attending for an extended period of time or tell us that you wish to withdraw.

 Dues: There are no dues, but most members give a small donation at meetings they attend (50 cents or a dollar is the usual amount).
 These funds help to support our speakers/lecturers, library, printing and other activities.

-Communications: Newsletters, schedules, membership lists and other information are generally shared via email which we collect on your membership sheet the first day you visit.
+Communications: Schedules, membership lists and other information are generally shared via email which we collect on your membership sheet the first day you visit.
 If you do not have email, you can usually pick up printed copies of anything you have missed at the next meeting you attend.